Where Real Estate Bios Go Wrong

 “As a veteran real estate professional, I’ve been servicing the Lake Wylie area for 15 years.
 I’m a proud and active member of the community.”

 “My wife and I spend Sundays on our boat, waterskiing and gawking at beautiful lakeside homes.
 We love the sense of community that comes from tossing a football with new friends at a Lake Wylie sandbar.
-After 15 years, we still get excited about matching those amazing homes with wonderful people.”
+After 15 years, we still get excited about matching those amazing people with wonderful homes.”

 True, the second example trades some “professionalism” for approachability.
 But the second example gets people interested and eager to contact you.
 From that point, you can demonstrate professionalism all day long.
 The blandness of the first example is a turn-off.

-The digital space can rob realtors of their personality.
+The digital space can rob realtors of their personalities.
 An excellent agent bio reclaims that personal spark to great effect.

 What If I Don’t Have a Powerful Story?

 You may be thinking, “But I don’t have some glorious narrative about why I became a realtor.
-Actually, it’s just a job.”
+It’s just a job.”
 That’s completely alright.
 You don’t need to (and shouldn’t) present a false version of yourself.

 I myself fell into my current position as the founder of IREM.
 In fact, I wanted to get out of real estate digital marketing.
 But there are still strong reasons why I am where I am today.

-As I mention in the video above, I do love marketing and connecting with people.
+As I mentioned in the video above, I love marketing and connecting with people.
 And I’m a punk at my core.
 I’d even call myself the rebel of the real estate marketing world.